Kaiddd/Roblox-Client-Optimizer/README.md

 ## Alternative Installation

 Need even more FPS?
-Check our the RCO™ Supersonic section below.
+Check our the RCO Supersonic section below.

-Do you want to use the old autoupdating system?
-Check out the RCO™ 2 and RCO™ 3 sections below.

-## RCO™ Supersonic
+## RCO Supersonic
-RCO™ Supersonic is our FPS and latency focused configuration file, you can get it [here](https://roblox-client-optimizer.simulhost.com/supersonic/ClientAppSettings.json).
+RCO Supersonic is our FPS and latency focused configuration file, you can get it [here](https://roblox-client-optimizer.simulhost.com/supersonic/ClientAppSettings.json).

-## Subscribers
-Thanks to our amazing subscribers who help keep the project alive!
-- LivelyTheBoopMushie
-- Drelixx
-- Riley
-- Cyan

-## Acquisition Notice
-The Roblox Client Optimizer project has been acquired by, and is now managed by [OptiFury](https://optifury.com/).

-## Trademark Notice
-"RCO" is an unregistered trademark of [OptiFury](https://optifury.com/), unauthorized usage will result in the relevant legal action being taken.

-"OptiFury" is an unregistered trademark of [OptiFury](https://optifury.com/), unauthorized usage will result in the relevant legal action being taken.

-[OptiFury](https://optifury.com/) reserves the rights to take action against any reuploads of our past and present software in cases where:
-1. The upload claims to be official, the original source, endorsed by, or associated with us, our employees or contractors
-2. The [license](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/LICENSE) terms are not adhered to
-3. The upload contains malicious content
-4. The upload contains trademark infringement
-5. The upload contains misinformation, slander, libel, or defamatory remarks against us, our employees, or contractors